5 Best Music Tag Editors for Windows and Mac in 2025

 • File Support: MP3, MP4, AAC, WMA, FLAC, etc.

-Overview: MP3Tag is a comprehensive app which offers a whole host of tools for users to edit their music files.
-As well as the ability to manually edit tags, and import tags from online; MP3Tag also offers some cool extras like the ability to create playlists and even rename the music files themselves from the metadata available on the file.
+Overview: MP3Tag is a feature-packed app with a wide range of tools for editing your music files.
+As well as the ability to manually edit tags and import tags from online; MP3Tag also offers some cool extras like the ability to create playlists and even rename the music files themselves based on their metadata.

 MP3Tag interface